-All proposed statewide amendments shall be submitted in writing to the council, on the form provided by the council.
+Applications for proposed statewide amendments shall be complete, include a detailed economic analysis of impacts of the proposed statewide amendment and be submitted in writing to the council, on the form provided by the council.
 The amendment must address existing model code language; a change in the model codes since a previous edition; or an existing state or local amendment to the model code; or a portion of the state code other than the model code.
 The state building code council shall consider the action of the model code organizations in their consideration of these proposals.